 - Clothing Assistance – Any needy person can receive coats through The Brad Edwards Warmth 4 Winter program, in which The Salvation Army teams up with KFOR television on a coat drive to give gently-used or new coats to those in need.

 - Utility Assistance – Qualified individuals in need receive financial assistance to help pay for heating fuel, electricity and water bills.
 With the help of OG&E, Oklahoma Natural Gas and PSO of Oklahoma, citizens can choose to add a dollar or two to their utility bill to help those less fortunate with their heating and cooling costs.

 - The Salvation Army also provides box fans in the summer to senior citizens, those with certain medical concerns and families with infants ages 6 months or younger.

-- Christmas Assistance – Clients register with the Social Services Department beginning in October and November to determine eligibility to participate in our Christmas gift and food program.
-All registered children receive mesh stockings filled with small gifts and are registered to become “Angels” on the Angel Tree.
+- Christmas Assistance – Clients register with the Social Services Department beginning in October to determine eligibility to participate in our Christmas gift and food program.
+All registered children become “Angels” on the Angel Tree.
 Senior Citizens are also eligible to receive Christmas gifts through the Angel Tree.
 For more information about registering your family for the Christmas Programs, contact Social Services at 405-246-1060.